nasa/nos3/docs/wiki/Scenario_Low_Power.md

 This scenario was developed to demonstrate how to identify and resolve an emergency situation that develops in flight, specifically one related to low power.

+This scenario was last updated on 06/10/2025 and leveraged the `dev` branch at the time [a3e7c100].

 ## Learning Goals
 By the end of this scenario you should be able to:
 * Analyze a complex situation with limited information to determine the cause of an anomaly.